Evidente/plane-and-helicopter-rental-hub-data/README.md

-# Plane and Helicopter Rental Hub Data - Looker
+# Plane and Helicopter Rental Hub Data

 ## 🎯 The Goal
 You are a data analyst intern for a private plane and helicopter rental company.
 For your first assignment, your new manager has tasked you with creating multiple dashboards to present at a company meeting.
 Specifically, you are required to use the provided FAA datasets to determine the best locations to set up new rental hubs.